1,000+ Opportunities

 gov Higher Education Coordinating Commission (HECC)

-Based on current listing details, eligibility includes: Enrolled member of one of nine federally recognized Oregon tribes; enrolled or accepted at an eligible Oregon college/university; minimum half-time enrollment; pursuing a first degree or credential.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Enrolled member of one of nine federally recognized Oregon tribes; enrolled at an eligible Oregon college/university; minimum half-time enrollment; pursuing a first degree or credential.
+Confirm the full requirements in the official notice before applying.